 All SaskWind Blogs

 #94.
 14-Apr-2017.
-My last SaskWind letter!
-It is to the Federal Environment Minister and flags the three most egregious instances of institutional resistance we have faced over the last five years.
+A letter to the Federal Environment Minister which flags the three most egregious instances of institutional resistance we have faced over the last five years.
 I highlight these examples in the hope that Minister McKenna is able to use this material to take action which will, ultimately, assist in meeting Canada's ambitious Greenhouse Gas reduction targets.

 #93.
 12-Apr-2017.
 SaskWind responds to letter from Saskatchewan auditor re BD3CCS audit